Import Fraud Lawyer and Customs Duty Fraud Attorney

 - Whistleblower customs duty underreport fraud

 These are only a few examples of actions for which Qui Tam claims may be brought; many other types of actions and conduct can also be the subject of customs fraud claims.
-As a government customs fraud law firm, I can evaluate the facts of your case and provide guidance on whether you may have a valid qui tam case.
+As a customs tariff fraud lawyer, I can evaluate the facts of your case and provide guidance on whether you may have a valid qui tam case.

-Call My Office Today to Schedule a Complimentary Consultation with Experienced Qui Tam Lawyer Steve Teller.
+Call My Office Today to Schedule a Complimentary Consultation with Experienced Tariff Evasion Attorney Steve Teller.

 Customs fraud deprives the government of revenue, undermines trade policy, harms domestic business owners and workers, and adversely affects consumers.
 If you are aware of a company or individual that has made false claims to the U.S. Customs and Border Patrol to undercut the United States’ economy, contact my office today at 206-324-8969 to find out how you could help our government seek justice and potentially be rewarded significant compensation for your efforts.